openresty/sregex/README.markdown

 Syntax Supported
 ================

-The following regex syntax features have already been implemented.
+The following Perl 5 regex syntax features have already been implemented.

     .             match any char